Jim Corbett National Park: Past

 A major incident in the history of the reserve followed the construction of a dam at the Kalagarh river and the submerging of 80 km2 of prime low lying riverine area.
 The consequences ranged from local extinction of swamp deer to a massive reduction in hog deer population.
 The reservoir formed due to the submerging of land has also led to an increase in aquatic fauna and has additionally served as a habitat for winter migrants.

 Two villages situated on the southern boundary were shifted to the Firozpur–Manpur area situated on Ramnagar–Kashipur highway during 1990–93; the vacated areas were designated as buffer zones.
 The families in these villages were mostly dependent on forest products.
 With the passage of time, these areas began to show signs of ecological recovery.
 Vines, herbs, grasses and small trees began to appear, followed by herbaceous flora, eventually leading to natural forest type.
 It was observed that grass began to grow on the vacated agricultural fields and the adjoining forest areas started recuperating.
 By 1999–2002 several plant species emerged in these buffer zones.
-The newly arisen lush green fields attracted grass eating animals, mainly deer and elephants, who slowly migrated towards these areas and even preferred to stay there throughout the monsoon.
+The newly arisen lush green fields attracted grass eating animals, mainly deer and elephants, who slowly migrated towards these areas and even remained during the monsoon.